Open source has shaped the software world because it made important building blocks inspectable, reusable, and improvable.

 The strongest version of open collaborative AI is not a vague "commons of cognition."

-It is a set of shared patterns that help people and AI agents work together safely:
+It is a set of shared patterns that help people and AI participants work together safely:

 - room context,